Recipe Hub: Rhode Island Pizza Strips, The Delicious Pizza You Can Serve To Your Vegan Friends

 You will need.

-- 1-2lbs of pizza dough (I prefer a thicker crust, so I usually use 2), or even one of those Pillsbury pizza crusts that come in the can.
+- 1-2lbs of pizza dough (I prefer a thicker crust, so I usually use 2)

 - Half a can of crushed tomatoes (the regular 28oz cans)